maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-building-a-shopping-cart.md

 }
 ```

-As you can see above, instead of starting a new payment, we're calling a new `addToCart()` function and provide the products data as a parameter.
+As you can see above, instead of starting a new payment, we're calling a new `addToCart()` function and provide a product data object as a parameter.

 ```js
 function addToCartFactory({ store }) {